webpolis/blackbird/README.md

 | <a href="https://gemini.com" target="_blank">Gemini</a> | ✓ |  | ✓ | |
 | <a href="https://www.kraken.com" target="_blank">Kraken</a> | ✓ |  | | Validation in progress |

+_NOTE_: In Demo mode, it is correct that all the exchanges are shown.
+The latency is less a problem there, because no trading occurs in Demo mode.
+However, when you switch DemoMode to false, only the exchanges for which you have put the credentials in blackbird.conf are shown.

 #### Potential Exchanges

 | Exchange | Long | Short | Note |